 D-Zyvec step-by-step tutorial

-To be able to start drawing vectors, you must start by creating a new project.
+To be able to start drawing plasmids, you must start by creating a new project.
 Creating a project is pretty straightforward: simply go to "Your projects" and click the "+" button.
 You are then asked some basic questions about your project in a pop-up window.
 Once you filled the empty fields, click on the "New project" button:

 Creating a project does not commit you to anything.
 As long as a project remains unsubmitted we will not issue any quote.
-However, if you decide to order the vectors you draw by submitting the project to us, the description you provided will be recalled on your specification requirements file.
+However, if you decide to order the plasmids you draw by submitting the project to us, the description you provided will be recalled on your specification requirements file.
 So, the more specific you are the better.

-If your project is based on DNA vectors you previously ordered from us, please indicate it here.
+If your project is based on DNA plasmids you previously ordered from us, please indicate it here.
 As a result, any quote requested using the D-Zyvec will be calculated with the discount fee applying to follow up projects.

-Once done, this window will be replaced by the backbone suggestion menu: by filling up a small series of questions, the system will automatically provide you a starting scaffold for your vector, with prefilled genetic features where it applies!
+Once done, this window will be replaced by the backbone suggestion menu: by filling up a small series of questions, the system will automatically provide you a starting scaffold for your plasmid, with prefilled genetic features where it applies!

-Congratulations ! you created your two first vectors.
+Congratulations ! you created your two first plasmids.
 You may leave here without losing any data.
 Everything is safely saved on our servers.
 Now we will learn how to entirely customize and manipulate them in the second part of the tutorial.

 A cassette doesn't necessarily corresponds to an expression cassette.
 The cassettes on the drawing are customizable at will and their only purpose is readability and ease of manipulation.
 The features are what's matter.